bmnick/gofer/README.md

 # Gofer

-Gofer is a multi-component service for instant ordering of coffee to be delivered to you.
+Gofer was intended to be a multi-component service for instant ordering of coffee to be delivered to you.
 It is currently built as a minimum viable product against a Parse backend and Stripe as a payment processor, due to their ease of integration and support for ApplePay.

+Because of some issues with real life intruding on business ideas, it has been shelved.
+The app currently stands as something just short of an MVP that could be easily improved to work for other, similar ideas.
+All API tokens within the source have been revoked.

 ## Eventual components